-- Malware: a virus on a device - Ransomware: hacker gains control and encrypts the system then leaves a ransom note - Password attack: hacker tries multiple passwords to gain access - Phishing: email or phone call that seems legitimate to get financial or personal information - Lost/stolen device/memory stick: could contain sensitive information. - Misplaced pupil information: e.g. on a school visit with pupil details/medical information - Sending personal data to the incorrect email recipient
+- Malware: a virus on a device - Ransomware: a hacker gains control and encrypts the system then leaves a ransom note - Password attack: a hacker tries multiple passwords to gain access - Phishing: an email or phone call that seems legitimate to get financial or personal information - Lost/stolen device/memory stick: this could contain sensitive information. - Misplaced pupil information: e.g. on a school visit with pupil details/medical information - · Sending personal data to the incorrect email recipient

 Staff must never try and cover such an incident up and hope no one finds out.
 Staff must always report any incident no matter how insignificant they think it is.

 This applies to all employees on the Trust.

 If you suspect a data breach of any sort you must inform the COO immediately.
-If the COO is not available then inform another member of the Trust Central Team.
+If the COO is not available then inform the Trust Director of IT or another member of the Trust Central Team.
 If it does constitute a data breach the Trust has 72 hours in which to inform the Information Commissioner Officer (ICO).